Naval warfare: Europe, Western Asia, and Northern Africa

 In the 8th century the Vikings appeared, although their usual style was to appear quickly, plunder, and disappear, preferably attacking undefended locations.
 The Vikings raided places along the coastline of England and France, with the greatest threats being in England.
 They would raid monasteries for their wealth and lack of formidable defenders.
 They also utilized rivers and other auxiliary waterways to work their way inland in the eventual invasion of Britain.
 They wreaked havoc in Northumbria and Mercia and the rest of Anglia before being halted by Wessex.
 King Alfred the Great of England was able to stay the Viking invasions with a pivotal victory at the Battle of Edington.
 Alfred defeated Guthrum, establishing the boundaries of Danelaw in an 884 treaty.
-The effectiveness of Alfred's 'fleet' has been debated; Dr. Kenneth Harl has pointed out that as few as eleven ships were sent to combat the Vikings, only two of which were not beaten back or captured.
+The effectiveness of Alfred's 'fleet' has been debated; Kenneth Harl has pointed out that as few as eleven ships were sent to combat the Vikings, only two of which were not beaten back or captured.

 The Vikings also fought several sea battles among themselves.
 This was normally done by binding the ships on each side together, thus essentially fighting a land battle on the sea.
 However the fact that the losing side could not easily escape meant that battles tended to be hard and bloody.
 The Battle of Svolder is perhaps the most famous of these battles.